Edoardo Magri: Writing career

-Edoardo Magri was a Maltese author who published in both Maltese and Italian between 1936 and 1960, contributing to various fields including culture, sociology, law, and history.
+Magri was a Maltese author who published in both Maltese and Italian between 1936 and 1960, contributing to various fields including culture, sociology, law, and history.
 Due to limited media coverage during his active years and minimal promotion beyond professional networks, his publications remained somewhat obscure, with most surviving copies now held in private collections and university libraries.

-Magri collaborated with Anthony Joseph Montanaro Gauci, another prominent Maltese judge, especially in the fields of law and cultural studies.
+Magri collaborated with Anthony Montanaro Gauci, another prominent Maltese judge, especially in the fields of law and cultural studies.

 Most of Magri's publications, including drafts and lesser-known manuscripts, are preserved at the University of Malta Library, with many of them remaining uncatalogued and inaccessible to the public.
 This archival status has contributed to the relatively low visibility of his contributions in contemporary scholarship.